 FILING YOUR DECLARATION

 A Business Personal Property Declaration is mailed to business owners by the first week of February each year and includes the assets that were reported in the previous year.
 Prior year asset lists are also available online.
-To file for current year, simply make any necessary changes considering only the assets in place on January 1st of the current year, and submit the filing.
+To file for the current year, simply make any necessary changes considering only the assets in place on January 1st of the current year, and submit the filing.

 The Douglas County Assessor provides businesses the option to view and file their asset listings online.
 Online filing saves time, reduces paperwork and improves efficiency.
 Businesses that file electronically will receive an e-mail confirmation.